Use this page to configure the Smoothwall Filter web proxy to suit your organizational needs.

 Indicates that the Smoothwall Filter can take the client IP address from the X-Forwarded-For header, inserted by downstream proxy or load balancer.
 Using the IP address contained within the header clients can then be identified within the Smoothwall.

-Note: Do not enable the Honor incoming X-Forwarded-For option if you've turned on Leak client IP with X-Forwarded-For headers with an upstream proxy, or with client IP address spoofing.
+Note: Do not turn on the Honor incoming X-Forwarded-For option if you've turned on Leak client IP with X-Forwarded-For headers with an upstream proxy, or with client IP address spoofing.

 |Allow access to web servers on these additional ports||The Smoothwall Filter only allows requests to servers running on a certain subset of privileged ports by default, that is, ports lower than 1024, such as HTTP (80), HTTPS (443) and FTP (21).
 If you want access to servers running on non-standard ports, enter them here.|